Some important laws applicable to

 the corporate name and registered office of the business association;

-the data of the members of the business association (name, place of residence, registered office, company registration number or registry number of legal entities or business associations without legal personality,) In accordance with the provisions of the Companies Act coming into force as from 1 March 2012, in case of natural persons the natural identification data (place and date of birth, mother’s name at birth) and the address, in case of legal entities the name (corporate name), registered office and company registration number or registry number) must be given;
+- the data of the members of the business association, indicating for natural persons the natural identification data (surname and first name and surname and first name at birth, place and date of birth, mother’s surname and first name at birth) and the address, the name (corporate name), registered office and company registration number or registry number) for corporations;

-the mode of representation and the method of signing for the company;
+the mode of representation including the method of signing for the company;

 the name and address (registered office) of the first executive officers appointed by the members (shareholders), and of the first appointed supervisory board members and auditor where applicable, and for legal persons and business associations without legal personality their (company) registration number;